inkognitro/oas-tszod-gen/README.md

 console.log(requestResult);
 ```

-At the time of writing this, it exists the `ScopedRequestHandler` as the only additional `RequestHandler` implementation.
+At the time of writing this, it only exists the `ScopedRequestHandler` as an additional `RequestHandler` implementation.
-With this one you can make sure its methods `cancelRequestById` and `cancelAllRequests`, only cancel the requests
+With this you can make sure that its methods `cancelRequestById` and `cancelAllRequests` only cancel these requests
-which originally have been triggered via its `execute` method.
+which originally have been triggered via the `execute` method of exactly that `ScopedRequestHandler` instance.

-This might for example come into play when you want to provide a custom React hook
+This might not only come into play when you want to provide a custom React hook
-`useRequestHandler` which provides a `RequestHandler` for components.
+`useRequestHandler` which provides a `RequestHandler` for several components:
-When a component gets unmounted, you will be able to only cancel running requests which
+When a component is being unmounted, you will be able to only cancel running requests which
-originally were triggered from inside exactly that component.
+originally have been triggered from exactly this component.
-The `cancelAllRequests` method then can be called from a `useEffect`'s cleanup function
+The `cancelAllRequests` method then could be triggered from a `useEffect`'s cleanup function
 inside your `useRequestHandler` hook.